Bridgerland Technical College

 Students may be eligible to receive the federal Pell Grant so long as they meet certain criteria.
 Access the following links and documents for more information.
 If you have any questions, please contact your Student Success Advisor or the Financial Aid Office.

 - Students must meet defined satisfactory academic progress standards.
-Students awarded the 2018-2019 Pell Grant must maintain standards included here.
-Effective with the 2019-2020 awards, students must maintain Satisfactory Academic Progress Policy standards defined in policy.
+Students awarded the Pell Grant must maintain Satisfactory Academic Progress policy standards defined in policy 700.703.

 - Students must be qualified at the post-secondary level and meet other defined eligibility criteria.
-See Academic Qualifications and Other Criteria policy for more information.
+See Student Eligibility-Academic Qualifications and Other Criteria and Other Criteria policy 700.751 for more information.